The performance of your website depends on many factors:

 You can store your site's content either in Pages, Custom tables, Module classes or Media libraries.
 Each storage type is designed for a different type of data.

-Pages provide many advantages and by far the best editing options for content.
-However, storing extremely large numbers of pages in the system can significantly affect the website's performance.
+Storing large amounts of pages in the system can significantly affect the website's performance.
 Refer to Defining website content structure for more information.
 You can also reduce the amount of pages stored in the content tree by setting up archival for outdated pages.

 Optimize how the system behaves when editing content